.wpb_animate_when_almost_visible { opacity: 1; }

 ]

-By replacing bills by billingAccounts you will retrieve all billing accounts of your perimeter.
+By replacing bills with billingAccounts, you can retrieve all billing accounts within your scope.

-pagination of a collection
+Pagination of a Collection

 • limit: The maximum number of items to retrieve.